Running an online business is appealing:

 - How much is your time worth?

 - Are you managing your own server?
-(Then guess what, you are working for cheap!)

 All online businesses need hosting.
 And rarely is that online business itself in hosting, or even a related field.
 What often happens is that the lure of a cheap VPS price overrides what should be common sense.

 So many businesses just default to the cheapest solution (self-managed VPS), and then soon find they have no idea what they are doing, yet continue to plod along anyway – wasting tons of time in the process – time that could have been spent on growing their actual business.

 Managing a website is already tough enough, and already leads to burnout.
 Adding server management just makes it worse.
 A key to avoiding burnout is to avoid these unnecessary tasks.

 Daily online routine

 While many consider a routine to be a negative, that’s not the case.
 When you have an online business – no boss, no office, etc – routines are good.
 It prevents procrastination and time wasting.